 In comparison to 2007’s version, where were the CM Punks of 2009?
 The guys who had been on the roster less than a year but could be portrayed as a potential winner.

-There was some superb talent in there no doubt (Finlay, Henry and Christian were the backbone of ECW at this point) and I thought the match mostly delivered even though the event itself was considered disappointing.
+There was some superb talent in there no doubt (Finlay, Henry and Christian were the backbones of ECW at this point) and I thought the match mostly delivered even though the event itself was considered disappointing.

 Jim Ross: “Kane and Mark Henry parting the Steel Sea, if you will.”

 This was the fifth Money in the Bank Ladder Match so had expectations based on the previous four to live up to.
 As with the original, the last man to come out was Kane.
-His entrance creates certain atmosphere with the red lights and ladders.
+His entrance creates a certain atmosphere with the red lights and ladders.

 Pre-match they all stare each other down in-ring and wait for the bell at which point ladder veterans Christian and Benjamin (who along with Kane were in the first Money in the Bank Ladder Match at WrestleMania 21) roll outside and head for ladders as everyone else starts brawling.

 Henry takes out former Tag Champs Punk and Kingston with headbutts.
-Henry and Kane clear the ring and have a one-on-one – each trying eliminate their biggest threat.
+Henry and Kane clear the ring and have a one-on-one – each trying to eliminate their biggest threat.

 Henry hits an avalanche in the corner, turns round into Benjamin and Christian who hit first him and then Kane with ladder-assisted double-clotheslines.
 They go for a third on Kofi but he uses his athleticism to leapfrog the ladder, dropkick it into Benjamin and Christian and then do the Boom Drop onto both men as they lay beneath it.
 Kane and Mark Henry are the first to attempt the climb and they do so, incredibly, on opposite sides of the same ladder (“That must be the World’s Strongest Ladder!“).